 A community endeavour

 The Furneaux Museum opened in 1965 in the former schoolhouse on Flinders Island known as Dryazell.
 The Museum was operated by a community not-for-profit organisation, the Furneaux Historical Research Association (FHRA).

-The property was owned at the time by Richard Fowler.
-He was writing a history of the Furneaux Islands and used Dryazell as his writing room.
+The property was owned at the time by author Richard Fowler who used Dryazell as his writing room.
 On his death Fowler left his private collection of historical objects to the FHRA and the property to his widow.
 Mrs Fowler and FHRA volunteers continued to operate the Museum in Dryazell.

 In 1978 Mrs Fowler safe-guarded the future of the Museum by transferring the property title to the Municipality of Flinders to be held in perpetuity for the community.
 The FHRA retained ownership of the collection and continued to manage the Museum.

-In 2006 a new building provided for the first time a dedicated space for temporary exhibitions, fireproof storage for archives, an office/workroom, kitchen facilities and a flushing toilet!
+In 2006 a new building was constructed, providing a dedicated space for temporary exhibitions, fireproof storage for archives, an office/workroom, kitchen facilities and a flushing toilet!